REQUIREMENTS AND CAMPUS GUIDE

 - If applying Regular Decision, send first semester or trimester grades by the middle of February

 - If applying from abroad, send predicted grades

-If you are applying to the Schools of Arts and Science, you may submit an Art or Maker Portfolio to showcase your talents in studio art, dance, drama or engineering if you so choose.
+- Arts or Maker Portfolio: If you are applying to the Schools of Arts and Science or the School of Engineering, you may submit an Art or Maker Portfolio to showcase your talents in studio art, dance, drama or engineering to SlideRoom.

 Here are some deadlines to keep in mind if you are considering applying to Tufts.
 Remember, applying Early Decision means that, should you be accepted, you are committing to attending Tufts.

 Early Decision II & Regular Decision – January 4th